tus/tus-js-client/docs/api.md

 *Default value:* `null`

-An optional function called once the upload URL is retrieved from the `Location` header of the initial creation POST's response, and also when an upload URL is confirmed using a HEAD request.
-At these points, `upload.url` is guaranteed to be accessible and valid.
+An optional function called once the upload URL is available.
+At this point, the `tus.Upload#url` property is guaranteed to be accessible and valid.
+This occurs after inspecting the `Location` header in the response to the initial POST request, or when an upload URL is confirmed using a HEAD request.
+Due to network errors and retries, this callback might be invoked multiple times for a single upload.

 #### headers